Iterating Fun - Simon Newstead

 Most were bigger & badder takes on familiar genres.

-Forza 5 on Xbox One was stunning.
-FIFA 14’s animations flowed better than ever.
-Call of Duty Ghost had gunplay, underwater!
-Ubisoft’s Watch Dogs pulled us into an immersive wired city.
-Oh and mechs are back!
+on Xbox One was stunning. ’s animations flowed better than ever. had gunplay, underwater!
+Ubisoft’s pulled us into an immersive wired city.
+Oh and mechs are !

 So what about non core games?